omari-kd/Environmental-Impact-on-Food-Production/README.md

 \
 **Manufacturing Processes:** In chocolate manufacturing, the intensive processes such as drying, roasting and refining can contribute to greenhouse gas emissions and energy consumption.\
 \
-**Packaging and Transportation:** The packaging materials used for chocolate and the transportation of cocoa beans and finished products can have impact on the environment, which includes depletion of resource and waste generation.
+**Packaging and Transportation** The packaging materials used for chocolate and the transportation of cocoa beans and finished products can have impact on the environment, which includes the depletion of resources and waste generation.

-**Water Footprint:** The production of cocoa and chocolate needs a lot of water and water pollution from agricultural runoff and industrial processes contributes to eutrophication.\
+**Water Footprint** The production of cocoa and chocolate needs a lot of water and water pollution from agricultural runoff and industrial processes contributes to eutrophication.\
 \
-**Cocoa Derivatives:** Cocoa derivatives, a key ingredient in dark chocolate, contribute heavily to eutrophication potential (Butler, R.A., 2022).
+**Cocoa Derivatives** Cocoa derivatives, a key ingredient in dark chocolate, contribute heavily to eutrophication potential (Butler, R.A., 2022).

 **Box plot to assess the impact of eutrophication (g PO4eq per 100g protein) by food category**

 ![Image](https://github.com/user-attachments/assets/b29a4f2d-3936-4e7f-928a-efdb97f964ef)

-This boxplot compares eutrophication impact between animal-based and plant-based food, measured in g PO₄eq per 100g protein.
+This boxplot compares the eutrophication impact of animal-based and plant-based food, measured in g PO₄eq per 100g protein.
 Animal-based food have a higher median eutrophication impact than plant-based food.
 The interquartile range (IQR) for animal-based food is wider, indicating greater variability in eutrophication impact.

-Outliers in plant-based food suggest that certain plant products, have exceptionally high eutrophication impacts.
+Outliers in plant-based food suggest that certain plant products have exceptionally high eutrophication impacts.

 The maximum values for animal-based food are higher, detailing that livestock farming is a key contributor to eutrophication.